 - Our teaching collection includes one of the largest anthropological collections of human remains in the country.

 Our Archaeology degree graduates work for a number of different contracting archaeological organisations.
 Others are employed in museums or are doing research degrees at a variety of UK universities.
-Some have used the transferable skills they gained on their degree to enter graduate level employment in other areas of work or to undergo further training to work in careers such as teaching.
+Some have used the transferable skills they gained on their degree to enter graduate level employment in other areas of work.